Juneteenth: Early Juneteenth celebrations

-Decline during Jim Crow
+Decline of celebrations during the Jim Crow era

 In the early 20th century, economic and political forces led to a decline in Juneteenth celebrations.
-From 1890 to 1908, Texas and all former Confederate states passed new constitutions or amendments that effectively disenfranchised black people, excluding them from the political process.
+From 1890 to 1908, Texas and all former Confederate states passed new constitutions or amendments that effectively disenfranchised Black people, excluding them from the political process.
 White-dominated state legislatures passed Jim Crow laws imposing second-class status.
 Gladys L. Knight writes the decline in celebration was in part because "upwardly mobile blacks ... were ashamed of their slave past and aspired to assimilate into mainstream culture.
 Younger generations of blacks, becoming further removed from slavery were occupied with school ... and other pursuits."
 Others who migrated to the Northern United States could not take time off or simply dropped the celebration.

-The Great Depression forced many black people off farms and into the cities to find work, where they had difficulty taking the day off to celebrate.
+The Great Depression forced many Black people off farms and into the cities to find work, where they had difficulty taking the day off to celebrate.
 From 1936 to 1951, the Texas State Fair served as a destination for celebrating the holiday, contributing to its revival.
 In 1936, an estimated 150,000 to 200,000 people joined the holiday's celebration in Dallas.
 In 1938, Governor of Texas James Allred issued a proclamation stating in part:

 Seventy thousand people attended a "Juneteenth Jamboree" in 1951.
-From 1940 through 1970, in the second wave of the Great Migration, more than five million black people left Texas, Louisiana and other parts of the South for the North and the West Coast.
+From 1940 through 1970, in the second wave of the Great Migration, more than five million Black people left Texas, Louisiana and other parts of the South for the North and the West Coast.
 As historian Isabel Wilkerson writes, "The people from Texas took Juneteenth Day to Los Angeles, Oakland, Seattle, and other places they went."
 In 1945, Juneteenth was introduced in San Francisco by a migrant from Texas, Wesley Johnson.

 During the 1950s and 1960s, the Civil Rights Movement focused the attention of African Americans on expanding freedom and integrating.
 As a result, observations of the holiday declined again, though it was still celebrated in Texas.